COVID-19 rages in small-town India, and so does stigma

 The poor northern state of Uttar Pradesh, home to roughly as many people as France, Germany and Britain combined, has now seen the pandemic reach almost every district, no matter how remote.

 The state has recorded 100,000 cases.
-Its capital Lucknow is reporting more than 600 new infections every day, compared to only 100-150 just a few days ago.
+Its capital Lucknow is reporting more than 600 new infections every day, compared to only 100 to 150 just a few days ago.

 But the official number may be a big underestimate, experts say, with the real scale potentially hugely under-reported because of insufficient testing, and deaths not being properly recorded.